ch33sybr3ad/Reading-Notes/ruby_under_a_microscope.md

       - **OPTIMIZED:** Ruby speeds up some important methods using this type, like the Kernel#send method.
       - **MISSING:** Ruby uses this method type if you ask for a method object from a module or class using Kernel#method and the method is missing.
       - **REFINED:** Ruby uses this method type in its implementation of refinements, a new feature introduced in version 2.0.
+  - **Calling Normal Ruby Methods:**
+    - VM_METHOD_ TYPE_ISEQ constant means that the ruby method contains YARV instructions.
+    - Types of Arguments: Block Arguments, Optional Arguments, Splat Arguments Array, Standard and Post Arguments
+    - Calling a CFUNC method creates a new framestack just like ISEQ methods; however, Ruby uses a rb_control_frame_t structure with the type CFUNC isntead.
+    - IVAR and ATTRSET are used to speed up the process of accessing and setting instance variables in your code.
+Using these special methods will speed up method dispatch and make your program run faster.
+Because both reader and writer methods are so short, Ruby does not need to create a new stack frame.